Centril/rfcs/text/0000-default-field-values.md

 [Swift]: https://docs.swift.org/swift-book/LanguageGuide/Initialization.html

-A language which is closer to Rust is [Swift] and it allows for default values:
+A language which is closer to Rust is [Swift], and it allows for default values:

 ```swift
 struct Person {